python4astronomers/python4astronomers/source/core/core.rst

      Because the statement ``img_cr = img`` would just create another reference pointing to the underlying N-d array object that ``img`` references.

-   Remember that the variable names are just pointers to the actual Python object.
+   Variable names in Python are just pointers to the actual Python object.
 To see this clearly do the following::

      a = arange(8)
      b = a
-     id(a)
-     id(b)
-     b[3] = -10
+     id(a)     # Unique identifier for the object referred to by "a": arange(8) id(b)     # Unique identifier for the object referred to by "b": same ^^ b[3] = -10
      print a